buildkite/templates/pipelines/npm-package/readme.md

 ---
 title: NPM Package + JS
-description: Set up a CI/CD pipeline for a React Component Library with linting, testing, and building using TypeScript, Jest, and npm.
+description: Set up a CI/CD pipeline for a npm packager with linting, testing, and building using TypeScript, Jest, and npm.
 tags: ["CI", "CD", "React", "TypeScript", "Jest", "npm", "package"]
 author: Buildkite
 ---

-# CI/CD for React Component Library
+# CI/CD for npm package

-This template gives you a continuous integration and continuous deployment (CI/CD) pipeline that builds, tests, deploys and releases a react component library framework.
+This template gives you a continuous integration and continuous deployment (CI/CD) pipeline that builds, tests, deploys and releases an npm package.

 At a glance:

-- For React Component Library
+- For an npm package
 - Builds and tests in parallel
 - Deploys to npm